bbauska/meta-react-basics/README.md

 mode is on in the browser.
 Let me explain what happened here.
 The dark mode on variable is set to true.
 Just to do a quick test, I can change the variable name of dark mode on in the turn array to the value of true.
-Since this value is true, the value that\'s stored in dark mode will be rendered.
-If I change the value of true to false, the value that\'s stored in light mode will be displayed.
+Since this value is true, the value that&apos;s stored in dark mode will be rendered.
+If I change the value of true to false, the value that&apos;s stored in light mode will be displayed.
 I have replaced the test word false with our const dark mode on.
-And now I\'ll save it and test it again.
+And now I&apos;ll save it and test it again.
 Now, I get the light mode is on displayed on the screen.
 I add a button with the on click events to handle this toggle of the value of the dark mode on, variable from true to false.
-So, under this turner restatement I\'ll add a button with an on click event handler.
-I\'ll also define the handle click function.
+So, under this turner restatement I&apos;ll add a button with an on click event handler.
+I&apos;ll also define the handle click function.
 I start my function by taking the value of dark mode on, and change it to the opposite Boolean value using the exclamation mark.
 That is the not operator.
 I then assign this value